-- Request to accept the local modifications as a new revision of the files - Version control system creates the closest higher version, e.g., with the revision number about one higher - For the case there is not a newer revision. in the repository (according to the local copy of the repository modified locally), changes are propagated to the repository; Otherwise: - Update the locally copy of the versioned files to the newer version from the repository - If mergers are not handled automagically, it is necessary to handle conflicts
+- Request to accept the local modifications as a new revision of the files. - Version control system creates the closest higher version, e.g., with the revision number increased by one. - For the case there is not a newer revision in the repository (according to the local copy of the repository modified locally), changes are propagated to the repository; - Otherwise: - Update the locally copy of the versioned files to the newer version from the repository. - If merges are not handled "automagically", it is necessary to handle conflicts.

-Notice, each commit should be commented by a meaningful, clear, and not obvious comment
+Notice, each commit should be commented by a meaningful, clear, and not obvious comment.